-

 Mission Statement

 For the purpose of this policy “human subject research” means any activity that meets the Office of Human Research Protections (OHRP) definition of “research” and involves “human subjects” as defined by OHRP.
-The IRB follows the ethical principals found in the Belmont Report and codified in CFR 45 Part 46.
+The IRB follows the ethical principles found in the Belmont Report and codified in CFR 45 Part 46.

 Before any work may begin on a research protocol, the IRB must review and approve the research.